worldbank/ietoolkit/CONTRIBUTING.md

 # ietoolkit contribution conventions

+In addition to using common GitHub practices, please follow these conventions to make it possible to keep an overview of the progress amde to this code.

 ## Commit message conventions

 If your commit ios specific to a command, then always start with that command name for example `iefolder: fix typo in error message`

 ## Working with solutions to issues

 When you start working on the solution to a new issue, then create a new branch named after the issue, for example `fix issue #122`.
 If you want feedback on your solution to the issue or help with testing it, then ask for that before you merge the fix to the `develop` branch.
+If your branch contains many changes back and forth, then we suggest taht you do a sqaushed merge to the `develop` branch.
+Squashed merge means that all commits in the fix issue branch are combined into a single commit in the `develop` branch where only the final changes are reflected.
+All commits in the branch are still saved individually in the history of that branch.